These terms apply to all services provided by Yrless Limited

 3.13 We will use reasonable efforts to inform you in advance of any unavailability.

-3.14 You acknowledge that our network relies on underlying telecommunications infrastructure owned by various third parties (including Chorus, network providers, and other suppliers) and there will be disruptions, outages or faults with that infrastructure from time to time which will affect our service to you.
-To the maximum extent permitted by law, we exclude all responsibility and liability for that underlying infrastructure.
+3.14 You acknowledge that our network relies on underlying telecommunications infrastructure owned by various third parties (including Chorus, network providers, and other suppliers) and there will be disruptions, outages or faults and capacity limitations with that infrastructure from time to time which will affect our service to you.
+To the maximum extent permitted by law, we exclude all responsibility and liability for that underlying infrastructure and the performance of that underlying infrastructure.

 Security and Confidentiality